mrpandat/crobot/README.md

 ## Next things to do

-* Find an easy way to tell Crobot that someone paid one of his debts
-* Add documentation about the fact of being blacklisted
 * Add an help command to explain how Crobot works
 * Switch from RTM API to Web API
-* Think of any other functionalities to add
+* Find a way to store your data so they are not lost when you restart crobot